All Articles

 When it comes to greener energy and water usage inside your home, think about little changes — upgrading old power strips to prevent power drain or replacing old bulbs with LED lighting (which lasts longer and uses less energy).
 Small laundry hacks like washing your clothes with cold water and hanging them to dry also save energy.

 A bigger step toward green living is to invest in energy-efficient appliances.
-Upgrading old appliances to newer ones with the Energy Star symbol significantly reduces electricity consumption.
-Energy Star Home Upgrade recommends energy efficiency improvements3 with high impact and potential tax credits, including adding insulation, energy-efficient windows and smart thermostats.
+Upgrading old appliances to newer ones with the ENERGY STAR symbol significantly reduces electricity consumption.
+You may wish to explore energy efficiency improvements3 with high impact and potential tax credits, including adding insulation, energy-efficient windows and smart thermostats.

-»Tip: Improving insulation in your home and sealing drafts to minimize heating and cooling energy needs not only saves energy — it can extend the life of your HVAC system.
+»Tip: Improving insulation in your home and sealing drafts to minimize heating and cooling energy needs not only saves energy, but also it may extend the life of your HVAC system.

 2. Sustainable materials and practices

-If you’re building or remodeling, consider eco-upgrades from the start.
+If you’re building or remodeling, consider eco-wise choices from the start.
 Some of them rival — or exceed — the quality of traditional materials.
 For instance, eco-friendly building materials like stone, bamboo flooring, reclaimed wood or recycled materials can add texture and appeal.
 Prioritize products made from recycled materials and if you’re renovating, look at how you can incorporate and use natural light during the day to help save energy.
-And following tip #1, include energy efficiency steps like adding insulation or using energy-efficient appliances.
+And, following up on on tip #1, you may want to include energy efficiency steps like adding insulation or using energy-efficient appliances.

 You can also practice energy-saving habits like turning off lights when not in use and unplugging electronics.